moyano83/Designing-Data-Intensive-Applications/README.md

 Avro also uses a schema to specify the structure of the data being encoded.
 It has two schema languages: one (Avro IDL) intended for human editing, and one (based on JSON) that is more easily machine-readable.
-Values are concatenated together, to parse the binary data, you go through the fields in the order that they appear in the schema and use the schema to tell you the datatype of each field (schema mismatch would result in invalid data read)
+Values are concatenated together, to parse the binary data, you go through the fields in the order that they appear in the schema and use the schema to tell the datatype of each field (schema mismatch would result in invalid data read).
-.

 ##### The writer's schema and the reader's schema

-With Avro, when an application wants to encode some data, it encodes the data using whatever version of the schema it knows about, which might be compiled into the application.
+With Avro, when an application wants to encode some data, it encodes the data using whatever version of the schema it knows about which might be compiled into the application.
 This is known as the writer's schema.
 On data decoding, it needs the data to be in some schema, known as reader's schema, which don't have to be the same than the writer's schema (but needs to be compatible).
 The Avro library resolves the differences by looking at the writer's schema and the reader's schema side by side and translating the data from the writer's schema into the reader's schema.